apache/maven-resolver/src/site/markdown/expected-checksums.md

 but it differs **how** Resolver obtains these.

 The new **Provided** kind of expected checksums are provided to resolver by some alternative means, possibly ahead of any transport operation.
-There is an SPI interface that users may implement, to have own ways to provide checksums to resolver.
+There is an SPI extension point that users may implement, to have own ways to provide checksums to resolver.
 Alternatively, one may use Resolver out of the box implementation, that simply delegates "provided checksums" to "trusted checksums" (more about them later).